 We hide who we are.
 Brene Brown talks about this and likens shame to how a virus grows.
 When you put a disease or virus in a petri dish, put it in the dark, and it consumes the dish.
 However, when you bring it back into the light, it dissolves – the light heals it.
 This is the same with your shame – keeping it in the dark, it grows and multiplies behind a layer of secrecy.
 But, if you can bring it to the light and share how you feel, you can heal.

-When we are in our toxic shame, we cannot indeed be in relationships because we are always showing up as the toxic shame-based self rather than our authentic self.
+When we are in our toxic shame, we cannot be in relationships because we always show up as the toxic shame-based self rather than our authentic self.

 Solutions to Toxic Shame